-Before we get into localization testing, let’s deep dive into Localization.
+Before we get into internationalization and localization testing, let’s deep dive into Localization.
 As the name indicates, localization makes the content and UI adaptable to meet the specific locale or specific region’s cultural and linguistic needs.

 Localization testing is the activity of verifying the content and interface from a localization point of view.
 It is also called l10n testing, where 10 is the number of letters between ‘l’ and ‘n’ in localization.

 Some of the integral parts that are included under localization testing are:

 - Translated text

 - Graphics and other visual elements aligned to the culture (or locale)

 - Addressing the time and currency formats of the region

 Localization activity can be expedited by using Selenium test automation in a scalable manner, and the same implementation (barring aside the localization features) can be used for Selenium automation testing.

 Hence, localization essentially focuses on the content consumed by the target market’s consumers (or customers), and testing takes care of verifying the localized content & interface.
 Selenium localization testing, when performed on virtual browsers, Selenium localization testing helps attain maximum test coverage at an expedited pace.